 SASMOD (requires SAS) allows users to take into account complex sample design features when analyzing data with selected SAS procedures.
 Currently the following SAS PROCS can be called: CALIS, CATMOD, GENMOD, LIFEREG, MIXED, NLIN, PHREG, and PROBIT.
 A multiple imputation analysis can be performed when there are missing values.
 Unlike the other IVEware modules, SASMOD requires SAS.

 IVEware can be used with SAS, STATA, SPSS and R packages or as a standalone in Windows, Linux or Mac OS (except SAS) operating systems.

-© The Regents of the University of Michigan, 2016.
+© The Regents of the University of Michigan, 2024.
 All rights reserved.
-Permission is granted to use, copy and redistribute this software for any purpose, so long as no fee is charged and so long as the copyright notice above, this grant of permission, and the disclaimer below appear in all copies made; and so long as the name of the university of michigan is not used in any advertising or publicity pertaining to the use or distribution of this software without specific, written prior authorization.
+Permission is granted to use, copy and redistribute this software for any purpose, so long as no fee is charged and so long as the copyright notice above, this grant of permission, and the disclaimer below appear in all copies made; and so long as the name of the University of Michigan is not used in any advertising or publicity pertaining to the use or distribution of this software without specific, written prior authorization.
 Permission to modify or otherwise create derivative works of this software is not granted.
 This software is provided as is, without representation as to its fitness for any purpose, and without warranty of any kind, either express or implied, including without limitation the implied warranties of merchantability and fitness for a particular purpose.
 The regents of the University of Michigan shall not be liable for any damages, including special, indirect, incidental, or consequential damages, with respect to any claim arising out of or in connection with the use of the software, even if it has been or is hereafter advised of the possibility of such damages.